dmyersturnbull/tyrannosaurus/docs/dev.rst

 .. note::

     No files under ``.github/`` have copies under ``tyrannosaurus/resources``.
-    That means that parameters are not .
      If you want to use parameters in template files for these files, you can make and modify copies under, for example, ``tyranonosaurus/resources/.github@ISSUE_TEMPLATE@bug.md``.

 Here the substitutions made in text files: